madalatrivedh20/Open-contributions/part5.md

 Perform face detection.
 It is used in the fields of Automobile,Security,Transportation,Robotics,etc.</p>
 <h2>Steps to build a Sketch application using webcam</h2>
 <ul><li><b>Step 1</b>:</li>
-<p>Install NumPy and OpenCV modules in the python environment using the command prompt.<br> Enter the following commands:<br>
+<p>Install NumPy and OpenCV libraries in the python environment using the command prompt.<br> Enter the following commands:<br>
 <i>pip install numpy</i><br>
 <i>pip install OpenCV</i></p>
 <li><b>Step 2</b>:</li>